Philadelphia Car Accident Lawyers

 Our experienced car accident attorneys perform an in-depth analysis of each case to fully identify and develop our clients’ damages.
 The value of each case depends on many factors.
 Our experienced team can advise you of the potential value of a case by weighing these factors.

 One of the first factors we look to is the strength of the liability case to prove the other driver is at fault.
-If there is difficulty proving the other driver is at fault for the accident then the case will have only limited value, if any value at all.
-Therefore, it is vitally important to get a Philadelphia car accident lawyer involved in your case as soon as possible.
-Performing a prompt investigation into an accident can help prove the case against the other driver, and in turn drive the value of the case.
+If there is difficulty proving the other driver is at fault for the car accident injury then the case will have only limited value, if any value at all.
+Therefore, it is vitally important to get a Philadelphia serious car accident injury lawyer involved in your case as soon as possible.
+Performing a prompt investigation into an serious car accident injury can help prove the case against the other driver, and in turn drive the value of the case.

 Another factor that goes into how much a case is worth is whether the accident caused the claimed injuries and damages.
-People can be compensated for injuries if they were caused by an accident.
-This can also include injuries that pre-existed the accident but became worse after a crash.
+People can be compensated for injuries property damage if they were caused by an accident.
+This can also include injuries punitive damages that pre-existed the accident but became worse after a car crash anyway.
 Being able to prove that the injuries and damages were caused by the accident is very important in evaluating how much a case is worth.

 Our car accident attorneys focus on proving that our clients’ injuries were caused by the crash.
 This includes reviewing medical records, hiring physicians or medical experts, and getting the necessary evidence to prove what injuries were caused by the accident.
 Sometimes this is extremely clear.
 At other times, insurance companies will try to muddy the water by claiming that a person’s injuries pre-existed an accident to limit the case value (such as a when a person may have a history of back pain prior to an accident).
 A thorough investigation will help to fight these defenses.